hashicorp/design-system/website/docs/foundations/focus-ring/index.md

 ---
 title: Focus ring
-caption: Focus rings are a vital tool in communicating interactivity.
+caption: Focus rings are vital for communicating interactivity.
-description: Focus rings display when interactive components including links and buttons are focused by the user.
-They are a vital tool in communicating interactivity.
+description: Focus rings display when interactive components are focused by the user.
+They are vital for communicating interactivity.
 previewImage: assets/illustrations/foundations/focus-ring.jpg
 ---

 ## How to use this style

-The suggested way to apply a “focus-ring” style to a UI element is by using the specific **design token** provided as a CSS custom property.
+We recommend applying the “focus-ring” style to an element using the **design token** provided as a custom CSS property.

+Note that `border-radius` is not included with this token and needs to be set according to the specs of the UI element.
+Consider using `inherit`.

-### Design tokens
+### Design tokens (recommended)

-You can use the `--token-focus-ring-action-box-shadow` [design token](./tokens) directly in your CSS definitions:
+Use the `--token-focus-ring-action-box-shadow` [design token](./tokens) directly in your CSS definitions.
+Note that it can only be used with the `box-shadow` property.

 ```css
 .your-selector {